macthomasengineering/MteEVAL-CSharp/README.md

 There are five editions of the library: C# (.NET), Android (B4A), iOS (B4i), Java (B4J), JavaS2 (B4A/B4J).

-   *This repository is for our stage 2 performance edition of the library in native C#.*
+   *This repository is for our .NET edition of the library in native C#.*

 See [Anywhere Software](https://www.idevaffiliate.com/33168/16-0-3-1.html) to learn more about B4A, B4i, and B4J cross-platform development tools.